$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Far-field state estimation: PGO

 \subsection{Convergence}

-ARock is shown to have good convergence performance, and we believe he can converge to optimality on the first stage of a typical linear least squares problem.
-The results of rotation initialization prove to be effective in avoiding subsequent iterative optimization into the wrong local optimum \cite{carlone2015initialization}, thus ensuring that $D^2$PGO can reach or close to the global optimum.
+ARock demonstrates strong convergence performance, suggesting it can potentially reach optimality in the initial stage of linear least squares problems.
+The effectiveness of rotation initialization in preventing convergence to incorrect local optima \cite{carlone2015initialization} enhances $D^2$PGO's ability to achieve or closely approximate the global optimum.